chaos-genius/chaos_genius/CONTRIBUTING.md

 ### Issue linking

 Every commit in any branch should be linked to an issue.
 If no relevant issue exists, please ask Harshit or Manas to create it.

+### How to setup locally for development

+- git clone
+- install the prerequisite
+- set the variable in the `.env.local` (This file will override all the environment variables)
+- run `bash dev_server.sh` to run the local server